abrookins/andrewbrookins.com/about.md

 	<figcaption>A photograph of the family</figcaption>
 </figure>

+I'm a father and programmer living in Portland, Oregon.
+Lately I solve cloud infrastructure problems with Ruby and JavaScript at Compose, an IBM company, and in my free time I kick it with the family, meditate, and run a Dungeons and Dragons game.

 Here are a few of my favorite posts:

 <ul>
 	<li><a href="https://andrewbrookins.com/life/dear-alma-how-to-quit-drinking/">Dear Alma: How to Quit Drinking</a></li>
 	<li><a href="http://andrewbrookins.com/buddhism/on-starting-a-daily-meditation-practice/">On Starting a Daily Meditation Practice</a></li>